 Last spring, the "Dream Island" project for the first time organized a festival in Vladivostok "Day of Primorsky Islands".
 In the educational and scientific museum of the FEFU there was a photo exhibition "Islands of the Primorye" and an exposition of the museum "Animal and Flora of the Gulf of Peter the Great".
 On the opening day, local scientists, ecologists and local historians read thematic lectures about protected islands, survival in the wild and talked about various volunteer projects.
 Organizers plan to do similar educational activities annually.

-- To instill in the society an ecological culture is one of our highest priorities.
+- To instill in society an ecological culture is one of our highest priorities.
 Fines are intimidating.
 But despite the fine, people will still litter.
-Therefore, it is important to plant culture.
-Intimidation does not solve the problem, - says Natalia. - We need to conduct large-scale volunteer actions to make the ecological movement fashionable.
-It would be nice to turn around the central channels of high-quality environmental advertising: telling that nature needs to be protected, because a bottle thrown into the sea attracts global environmental problems.
-The plastic has already penetrated the food chain.
-We eat fish, and together with it we consume and particles of plastic.
-There are many things to tell in order to change the consciousness of people.
+Therefore, it is important to instill a culture.
+The problem cannot be solved by intimidation, - Natalya believes. - It is necessary to conduct large-scale volunteer actions to make the environmental movement fashionable.
+It would be good to broadcast high-quality environmental advertising on central channels: to tell that nature needs to be protected, because a bottle thrown into the sea entails global environmental problems.
+Plastic has already entered the food chain.
+We eat fish, and along with it we consume particles of plastic.
+There are many things to tell to change the consciousness of people.

 At the end of 2017, President Vladimir Putin signed a law establishing rules for handling waste and securing separate collection of garbage in Russia.
 Earlier in Vladivostok, private companies that organize separate collection of garbage in several districts of the city have already worked.
 But they are gone from the market because of unprofitable business.
 The blame is, in their opinion, unconscious townspeople and lack of support for the city administration.